-If you own a business or just about to start one, you may have probably realized rather quickly that there are tons of details to consider.
+If you own a business or are just about to start one, you may have probably realized rather quickly that there are tons of details to consider.
 Most small business owners do not have a background in accounting, making it overwhelming for them.
 However, they still have to learn its ins and outs if they want to succeed in their business.

 While there is a growing to-do list, the good news is that business accounting for small companies is fairly simple.
 As a small company with a simple business structure, you would need to have three accounting priorities, including ensuring your revenue exceeds expenses, keeping your books clean and updated, and paying the correct taxes on time.